Richard Acquaye1, Eric Bruce-Amartey Jnr.1, Kow Eduam Ghartey2

 3.5.3.
 Lack of Monitoring and Enforcement by Regulatory Authorities

 Nineteen (19) out of the 28 respondents representing 68% of the total interviewees, revealed that they had never been approached by the neither Environmental Protection Agency (EPA) or the Metropolitan, Municipal and or District Assemblies (MMDAs) for questioning about their waste management practices.
 The other 9 respondents representing 32% of the total interviewees mentioned that they had been approached several times by officials of the MMDAs, but mostly for the payment of taxes.
 The study revealed that legislation regarding the protection of the environment in Ghana is quite stringent but poorly enforced.
 The geographical positioning of these smallholder textile enterprises is either poorly worked out or done on the blindside of regulatory authorities such as the EPA, and the MMDAs through their various Directorates of Environment and Health as Well as Waste Management.
 Therefore, government initiatives and strict policies for the protection of the environment, disposal of waste and awareness can be of great help to save the environment.
+From the above, it could be inferred that regulatory authorities have failed in working in the direction of streamlining the flow of waste, proper disposal of waste, consumer awareness and strict norms.

 3.5.4.
 Appropriate Methods of Waste Disposal